California doesn’t have just one minimum wage—it has many.

 In certain jurisdictions, nonprofits are exempted or subject to a lower minimum wage.
 Exemptions or reductions may also apply to younger exempt employees classified as ‘learners’.
 Additionally, there may be higher minimum wage levels for workers in certain fields, like healthcare and the automotive industry.
 Unlike some states, California does not allow employers to take tip credits, and so there is no separate tipped minimum wage.

-While minimum wage increases may pose a challenge for small businesses, there are ways to stay ahead of the curve.
-By keeping up to date on changes to the minimum wage, small businesses can adjust prices and compensation accordingly, and avoid being caught off guard.
+There are ways to stay ahead of the curve when it comes to minimum wage increases.
+By keeping up to date on changes to the minimum wage, small businesses can adjust prices and compensation accordingly and avoid being caught off guard.

 If a minimum wage increase is on the horizon, it’s important to look at your budget and financial records.
 Reviewing operational costs in detail can help you prepare for the change.
 Make sure to go over all your employees’ wages – not just the ones who get a boost from new minimums.
 These new laws might close the gap between hourly employees and your more senior staff, which could impact the work environment.